Jason Kaiser: Professional career

-Hamilton Tiger-Cats (CFL)
+Hamilton Tiger-Cats

 On May 31, 1996, he signed as a free agent with the Hamilton Tiger-Cats of the Canadian Football League.
 He appeared in 8 games, registering 13 tackles, 2 interceptions, 10 punt returns for 81 yards and 3 kickoff returns for 43 yards.

 In 1997, he appeared in 3 games and had 3 tackles before being released.

 Denver Broncos

 On April 23, 1998, he was signed as an undrafted free agent by the Denver Broncos.
 He was released on August 25.

 Kansas City Chiefs

 On November 3, 1998, he was signed to the Kansas City Chiefs' practice squad.
 On December 17, he was promoted to the active roster to make his NFL debut in the fifteenth game against the New York Giants on December 20.

 On September 5, 1999, he was released and later signed to the practice squad.

 Dallas Cowboys

 On December 22, 1999, he was signed by the Dallas Cowboys from the Chiefs' practice squad.
 He was declared inactive in 2 games, before seeing his first action in the NFC Wild Card Playoff game against the Minnesota Vikings, playing in the nickel defense, while tallying one defensive tackle and one special teams tackle.
 He was released on August 21, 2000.